Call for Proposals – IDIL 2025 Incubation Program

 Objective: To enable students in a given discipline to participate in “flash” immersion sessions in research laboratories.
 These one- or two-day immersion sessions will take place “in-lab” using the equipment most relevant to the discipline in question, and will take the form of workshops designed to introduce students to a concept, method, or technique.

-Researchers and faculty members interested in establishing an In-Lab’ program within their laboratory must first contact the director of a master’s program (whether IDIL or non-IDIL) whose students will attend the laboratory courses.
+Researchers and faculty members interested in setting up an In-Lab’ program within their laboratory must first contact the director of a master’s program (whether IDIL or non-IDIL), whose students will attend the laboratory courses.

-These In-Lab courses will be conducted exclusively in English and are open not only to students in the winning track but also to students in the IDIL graduate program.
+These In-Lab courses must be taught in English and are open not only to students in the award-winning track but also to students in the IDIL graduate program.

 Actions:

-- Coverage of operating costs associated with In-Lab training for host laboratories (up to €500).
+- Coverage of operating costs related to In-Lab training for host laboratories (up to €500).

-- Compensation for time spent on creative work (20 REH hours) and coverage of teaching hours each year up to 12 REH hours by In-Lab.
+- Compensation for hours spent on creative work (20 REH hours) and coverage of teaching hours each year, up to 12 REH hours, by In-Lab.

 SECTION 3: TOWARD INTERDISCIPLINARITY